Happy New Year!

 Two of my absolute favorite physician personal finance bloggers teamed up this week.
 The White Coat Investor hosted the amazing if not self-absorbed Physician on FIRE who shockingly admitted to making poor choices in Parting With Suboptimal Investments: One Physician’s Story.

-A radiologist is unsure about that 4% rule.
-Please clinically correlate, says the Happy Philosopher in Dangers of Relying on the 4% Rule in Early Retirement Scenarios.
+Happy Philosopher in Dangers of Relying on the 4% Rule in Early Retirement Scenarios.

 Today’s featured sponsor is Physician Financial Services, a financial services firm in Woodbury, NY specializing in income protection & wealth accumulation strategies for physicians.